 Citrus Greening Project

-There is currently a disease affecting citrus trees in Florida, called the citrus greening disease.
+Citrus greening disease is a disease severely affecting citrus trees all over the world.
 It is spread by the Asian citrus psyllid and results in infected trees and unripe oranges.
 If left untreated, it could severely impact the economy of Florida.
 Our goal is to examine land management practices and insecticide application in order to reduce spreading of the disease.
-My role in the project involves developing and creating sensors to detect the various insecticides on the trees.
+My role in the project involves the development of an inexpensive and easy to use method to evaluate the spatial distribution of pesticides within the citrus trees to improve pest management decisions.

 For more details about the research conducted in the Borch group please click here.